top of page

 Bride and groom share a romantic first dance in an elegant ballroom.
 Onlookers watch, with warm lighting and a chandelier above.

-The biggest fear for many couples is the divided dance floor: Latin guests on one side, non-Latin guests on the other, taking turns instead of celebrating together.
+The biggest fear for many couples is the divided dance floor.
+You know the one—Latin guests on one side, non-Latin guests on the other, taking turns instead of celebrating together.
 A bilingual, multicultural DJ’s job is to avoid that by using thoughtful transitions, medleys, and mini-sets that connect genres and generations.

 Strong approaches include: